zscgeek/vf-general-runtime/documentation/env.md

 - `INTEGRATIONS_HANDLER_ENDPOINT` - cloud endpoint for zapier/google blocks - not available if `general-runtime` is ran as standalone
 - `CODE_HANDLER_ENDPOINT` - stateless cloud service endpoint to execute the code block.
 Contact a Voiceflow representative to get an endpoint
 - `API_HANDLER_ENDPOINT` - stateless cloud endpoint for the API block to make requests.
-Contact a Voiceflow representative to get an endpoint
+Leave undefined to make requests locally